duleorlovic/blog/_posts/2016-04-20-bundler-bower-gulp-npm-yarn-webpack-tips.markdown

 `@import`, `url()`) and use coffescript, typescript, sass processors.
 It has `test` property (which files should be transformed) and `use` which loader.
 Plugins are use to perform wider range of tasks like uglify.
+`./dist/` is default output path folder, and you can open `gnome-open dist/index.html`

 ~~~
 // webpack.config.js